 💭 Top tip

-Glaze should be thick, yet pourable.
+For best results, glaze should be thick, yet pourable.
 You can add more or less sugar or lemon juice to achieve desired consistency.
-Once cookies are cooled, drizzle glaze over cookies using a spoon (or put glaze in a ziplock bag and snip off a small corner then drizzle.)
+Once cookies are cooled, drizzle glaze over cookies using a spoon (or put glaze in a Ziplock bag and snip off a small corner then drizzle.)

 Caramel and Toffee are very similar in taste, as is butterscotch so I also consider these caramel apple pie cookies.
 Toffee is simply the hard candy version of butterscotch (butterscotch that's cooked longer).
 And the only difference between butterscotch and caramel is that butterscotch is made with brown sugar and caramel is made with white sugar.
 You can read more about the differences between butterscotch, toffee and caramel HERE.

-Storing: The best way to store these cookies is in a sealed container in the fridge for up to 3 days.
+Storing: The best way to store these apple cookies is in an airtight container in the fridge for up to 3 days.
 They can be made in advance and frozen.

 Freezing: You can add the glaze and lemon zest in advance (prior to freezing), but I don't recommend that.
 Instead, add the glaze once they are completely defrosted, just prior to serving.

-So, if you're looking for an award-winning cookie that tastes like caramel and captures the taste of fall in a delicious and unique way, give these Toffee Apple Pie Cookies a try!
+So, if you're looking for fall cookie recipes, apple desserts or an award-winning cookie that tastes like caramel and captures the taste of fall in a delicious and unique way, give these Toffee Apple Pie Cookies a try.
+They're the perfect fall dessert!

 Happy fall baking!

-If you LOVE apple pie, then give my Deluxe Apple Pie (award-winning) a try!
+If you LOVE apple pie, then give my award-winning Deluxe Apple Pie (award-winning) a try! *You can also make it into mini apple pies.

 Did you make this recipe?
 Please RATE THE RECIPE below!